| |

 Democrat.
 Insurance

-business; fish broker; candidate in primary for Michigan
+business; fish broker; candidate for Michigan

 state house of representatives from Delta County, 1934; member of